 The best eggs are from a local source that allows the chickens to go outside, get sunshine, and eat bugs as nature intended.
 There are some grocery store brands that are certified organic and humane and ensure their chickens have outdoor time.

 How to Find a Healthy Mayo

 I have a homemade mayonnaise recipe that we use at home.
 It features coconut and olive oil to create a condiment full of healthy, nourishing fats.
-Unfortunately most store-bought versions contain rancid and inflammatory vegetable oils like canola and soy.
+Unfortunately, most store-bought versions contain rancid and inflammatory vegetable oils like canola and soy.

-The homemade version takes just a few minutes to make, but there are an increasing number of good store-bought options as well.
+The homemade version takes just a few minutes to make, but there is an increasing number of good store-bought options as well.
 (I like to think this is in response to demand by educated consumers like us!)
 I like this brand that uses avocado oil, but there are also some good options made with olive oil as well.

 Tips for Hard Boiling Eggs